This document belongs to Manual Full System Encryption (with Extras).

 A partition encrypted with LUKS

 Here, LUKS sits between partition 3 and its file system.
 The partition is encrypted, and no one can access its contents without the system passphrase.
-Once the partition has been unlocked (by giving LUKS the system passphrase), its contents are available, and any program accessing the data doesn't even know that it is encrypted.
+Once the partition has been unlocked (by giving LUKS the system passphrase), its contents are available, and LUKS sits doing its job invisibly.
+Any program accessing the data doesn't even know that the data is encrypted.

 3. LUKS and LVM